 The weights you enter for each package will automatically add together when you view the order on the Order Detail screen or in the Order Sidebar.

 The labels for multiple packages will print the same way they do for any other shipment, only there will be more of them.
-Each individual package will have its own tracking number and label, but there will be a master tracking number that will track the combination of packages.
-The master tracking number will be sent to your marketplace and customer and will appear in the tracking column of your Shipments tab.
+Each individual package will have its own tracking number and label, but there will be a master tracking number that will track all included packages.
+This master tracking number will appear in the Tracking # column for the shipment and will also be the tracking number sent to your marketplace and customer.

 You may wish to send an additional e-mail to your customers with the individual tracking numbers, but that's up to you to do outside of ShipStation.